A migrant’s personal story of return, resolution, and resilience

 Many people share Musa’s experiences in Europe.
-Some have had their asylum claims rejected, others encounter difficulties integrating, while even more live far removed from any type of support system.
+Some have their asylum claims rejected, others are unable to integrate in Germany, while even more live far removed from any type of support system.
 The expectations of living and working in Europe are often not met.

-If you are considering returning to your country of origin, visit ReturningfromGermany.de for more information on the financial, organizational and reintegration assistance you may be eligible to receive.
-The portal is available in ten languages, including Albanian, Arabic, English, Farsi, French, German, Pashto, Russian, Serbian, and Sorani.
-You can also get in touch by phone at +49 911 943 – 0.
+If you or someone you know is considering returning to your country of origin, you can receive financial, organizational and reintegration assistance.
+Check here for more information or get in touch by phone at +49 911 943-0.
 Counselling centres are available across Germany.
 You can easily find your nearest return counselling centre, and learn more about the assisted return and reintegration programmes available to you based on the country you are returning to.

 IOM’s return and reintegration programmes are financed by the Federal Office for Migration and Refugees (BAMF), the German Government, the Federal States, and the European Union (EU).